-All I Was (2012) reveals another side of Mark Tremonti.
+All I Was reveals another side of Mark Tremonti.
 The Grammy Award-winning guitarist's style remains instantly recognizable.
-It's nearly impossible to forget his riffs in Multi-Platinum rock juggernaut Creed or his scorching fretwork with the critically acclaimed fan favorite Alter Bridge.
-Having sold over 40 million records worldwide, this is the man behind massive hits like "My Own Prison," “Higher," and "Isolation," just to name a few.
-There are myriad reasons why Guitar World dubbed him "Guitarist of the Year" three consecutive years in a row, and why he ranked as the "fourth greatest heavy metal guitarist ever" in Total Guitar.
+It's nearly impossible to forget his riffs in multi-platinum rock juggernaut Creed or his scorching fretwork with the critically acclaimed, fan favorite Alter Bridge.
+Having sold over 40 million records worldwide, this is the man behind massive hits like "My Own Prison", “Higher", and "Isolation"—just to name a few.
+There are a myriad of reasons why Guitar World dubbed him "Guitarist of the Year" three consecutive years in a row, and he ranked as the "fourth greatest heavy metal guitarist ever" in Total Guitar.
 You might think you know him from all of that, but you haven't heard Tremonti unleashed like this.

 Assuming both vocal and six-string duties on his long-awaited solo debut, he thrashes with a fierce intensity that's remarkably heavy and instantly infectious.
 Flanked by rhythm guitarist Eric Friedman and drummer Garrett Whitlock, Tremonti engages an incendiary metallic assault that's relentless from the first moment until the last, burning down all expectations in its path.

 In many ways, Tremonti returned to his roots for All I Was.
 Growing up on the likes of Pantera and Metallica, heavy metal has always had a very special place in his heart.
 However, he never had the avenue to truly follow those impulses to the fullest until now.